junghyey/grinnell-elephant/written_reports/sprint4_reports/sprint4_journal.md

   - ManualView.swift, entire file
 - Write a paragraph to describe the changes that you made to the code and the documentation
   - **Feedback**
-  - Teammat A (Mae) suggested: Adding description of the file, more documnation on the purpose of the function, documentation on what is happening (a line is sufficent) before eachcode block for each UI.
-Add Todo for aesthetics part so that others can see what I have to work on/ and it is easily navigatble for others.
-Spacing consistnet -- devleoper guideline on formaning (needed to be added).
-You can put other referneces in each function on top and write where each used.
+  - Teammate A (Mae) suggested: Adding description of the file, more documentation on the purpose of the function, documentation on what is happening (a line is sufficient) before each code block for each UI.
+Add a TODO for the aesthetics part so that others can see what I have to work on/ and it is easily navigable for others—spacing consistent -- developer guideline on formatting (needed to be added).
+You can put other references in each function on top and write where they each used.
   - **Changes**
   - I added the file description on top of the file.
   - I added purpose of the template struct on top of ManualTemplateView struct